 In the case work was performed using equipment that was out of calibration, or calibration interval, that work will be recalled and reworked.

 Lost or misplaced equipment that is overdue calibration will be reported to the General Manager.
 When located, the equipment will be calibrated prior to use.

+Calibration or measurement equipment used to calibrate other equipment shall not be used for any work performed on any article, appliance or product.

-Qualifying & Surveillance Of Non-Certificated Persons
+Qualifying & Surveillance of Non-Certificated Persons

 Non-certificated persons or organizations with which the Repair Station contracts to perform ‘FAA approved maintenance functions’, will be qualified through the Vendor Audit process, and documented on Repair Station Form AA-VA.